Persistent Pulmonary Hypertension in the Newborn

 Key points about PPHN in the newborn

-- PPHN occurs when a newborn’s circulation changes back to the circulation of a fetus.
+- PPHN occurs when a newborn’s circulation continues to flow as it did in the womb.

 When this happens, too much blood flow bypasses the baby’s lungs.